Max Adrian: Career

+Early work

 Adrian began his career as a chorus boy at a silent moving-picture house, coming on as part of the chorus line while the reels were being changed.
 He made his stage debut in the chorus of Katja the Dancer in 1925.
 He then toured with Lady Be Good and The Blue Train.
 He made his West End debut in The Squall at the Globe Theatre in December 1927.
 After working with Tod Slaughter's company at Peterborough, he joined the weekly rep in Northampton, where he took some forty roles a year.
 He made further West End appearances in The Best of Both Worlds at the Players' Theatre in 1930, The Glass Wall at the Embassy Theatre in 1933, First Episode by Terence Rattigan and Philip Heimann at the Comedy Theatre in 1934 (later toured in the UK and then transferred to Broadway, This Desirable Residence at the Embassy in 1935, and England Expects, also at the Embassy in 1934.